-Modern companies find themselves living in a hyper-connected, fast, competitive reality, where the production capacity itself is not sufficient to create a space in a crowded market.
-For this reason, the concept of Lean manufacturing, or lean production, is increasingly widespread.
+Companies find themselves living in a hyper-connected and competitive reality, where the production capacity itself is not sufficient to create a space in a crowded market.
+This is why the concept of Lean Manufacturing in relation to KPIs is becoming increasingly popular.

 Key Performance Indicators (KPIs) monitor the efficiency of production processes with the aim of increasing production and increasing corporate competitiveness, establishing what results are to be achieved through a precise marketing strategy.

 Each company has different needs, which correspond to different strategies and KPIs chosen on the basis of the desired performance and the priorities identified.